ralli/bz2redmine/README.md

   to match your needs.
 * run the script

-According to Alexander Zhovnuvaty the following additional steps are needed to finish the migration:

 Aditional Steps
 ---------------------------------------------------------------------------

+_According to Alexander Zhovnuvaty the following additional steps are needed to finish the migration_

 * Grant administrator permissions to certain users.
 In this particular case for users with 1, 13 ids;

     update users set admin = true where id in (1, 13);